 Cocktail 2 : "Lost Time" - vodka | fresh cantaloupe | fresh lemon | thyme simple syrup

 Everything just seems to be better on a rooftop.
 Yoga, drinking, swimming, you name it.
-Unfortunately Pittsburgh is really lacking in rooftop options, but there is one spot to get your fill of fresh air and views.
-Enter: Biergarten.
+Unfortunately, rooftop options in Pittsburgh are limited, but there is one spot to get your fill of fresh air and sky-high views...

-Biergarten is a small, slightly boujee, rooftop beer garden on top of Downtown’s Kimpton Hotel Monaco.
+Biergarten is a small beer garden situated on top of Downtown’s Kimpton Hotel Monaco.
 The vibe is casual, the drinks are swanky, and the set-up is ideal for a small group of friends.
-While I’m sure the whole crew would be in a for a rooftop drink, Biergarten isn’t really ideal for large groups.
-The space is cozy with a few communal tables, smaller private tables, string lights, a walk-up bar window, and games like life-size Jenga, chess, Scrabble, and a giant Connect Four.
+With limited space, Biergarten isn’t ideal for large groups.
+You can expect with a few communal tables, a handful of small private tables, string lights, a walk-up bar window, and some games like life-size Jenga, chess, Scrabble, and Connect Four.

-Just a heads up, those rooftop views, craft cocktails, and European vibes are gonna come with a price tag.
+Those rooftop views, craft cocktails, and European vibes are gonna come with a price tag.
 Be prepared to pay a little extra for the drinks here.
-Your wallet may take a hit, but the experience is 100% worth it.
+Your wallet may take a hit, but the experience is worth it.
 Before you head Downtown be sure to check out Biergarten’s hours.
-They’re somewhat limited.
-To make it up to Biergarten head to the lobby of the Monaco and take the elevator up to the 9th floor.
-Make a turn out of the elevator, and you’ll be greeted with a view!
+They’re limited.
+To find your way up to Biergarten, head to the lobby of the Monaco and take the elevator up to the 9th floor.
+Make a turn out of the elevator, and you’ll be greeted with a view of Downtown Pittsburgh.

-Lorelei is a true East Liberty gem.
-From the European-inspired beer to the natural light and greenery, everything about this newly opened cocktail bar/beer hall is just stunning!
+From the European-inspired beer to the natural light and greenery, everything about Lorelei in East Liberty is stunning.

 When you walk through the front doors, you’ll first find yourself in the cocktail & wine bar.
-If you’re in the mood to sip on a fancy mixed drink, grab a table or take a seat at the bar.
-Lorelei’s signature drinks are truly unique and unlike anything you’ve experienced in Pittsburgh.
-I would definitely recommend the Friesling.
-(AKA frozen riesling) It’s a fun twist on Frozé and it’s light, refreshing, and absolutely delicious.
-If you’re really feeling adventurous, give the Bear’s Knees a go.
-Yes, egg white in a drink sounds super weird, but it’s oddly good!
+If you’re in the mood to sip on a cocktail, grab a table or take a seat at the bar.
+Lorelei’s signature drinks are truly unique to the Pittsburgh bar scene.
+I recommend trying the Friesling.
+It’s a fun twist on Frozé and it’s light, refreshing, and absolutely delicious.
+If you’re really feeling adventurous, I also recommend the Bear’s Knees.

 To round out the experience, Lorelei also offers some light bites like breads + spreads, pies + tarts, salads, and desserts.
-In my opinion, you really can’t leave Lorelei without tasting the Pretzel.
-And if you’re craving something sweet, the Malted Chocolate Mousse is heaven in a cup.
-Treat yo’ self!
+If nothing else, you really can’t leave Lorelei without a taste of the Pretzel.
+The Malted Chocolate Mousse is also heaven in a cup.

-If you’re not much of an outdoor person or you just need to take a break from the heat and sun, there’s also a taphouse situation indoors with air conditioning, bathrooms, and friendly bartenders ready to pour up your brew of choice.
+If you’re not much of an outdoor person or you just need to take a break from the heat and sun, there’s also a taphouse indoors offering air conditioning, bathrooms, and very friendly bartending staff.